 - Pour in the stock and bring to a boil.
 The mixture will be quite thick.
 You can add a bit more stock if you want, if you want your final pie to have a bit more gravy in it.
 Personally, I think thicker is better.

 - Add in the sweet potatoes and cook, stirring, for about 5-7 minutes, just to give them a head start since they're kinda hard.

-- Stir in the peas and cranberries and stir everyone around for a minute.
+- Stir in the meat, peas and cranberries and stir everyone around for a minute.

 - Spread the filling evenly in your stuffing crust.

 - Top with the mashed potatoes, making it swirly if you want.

 - Tent the pie with foil and bake at 400F for 30 minutes.

 - Remove the foil and bake for 30 minutes more at 375F.

 - Take the pie out of the oven, tent with some foil, and let set up about 15-20 minutes before slicing and serving.

 My stuffing, if you're interested, contained cubed stale Italian bread, onion/celery/carrot (cut up itty bitty in the food processor and sauteed in a boatload of butter), mild pork sausage, dried cranberries, salt, pepper, poultry seasoning, stock and an egg.